groupvine/gv-doc/index.md

         </h3>
         <p>
-          What to do when members aren't receiving emails, how to deal with bounced emails, how to create email filters
+          What to do when members aren't receiving emails, how to deal with bounced emails, how to create email filters.
         </p>
       </td>